tononjacopo/Ricordella/README.md

 # 📒 Ricordella - Full-stack project

-The project is a note-taking web application where users can create, manage, and prioritize notes with customizable titles, texts, and deadlines, providing an intuitive and efficient way to organize personal tasks and reminders.
+**Ricordella** is a full-stack web application designed for efficient personal note management.
+It allows users to create, organize, and share notes seamlessly, offering an intuitive interface optimized for various devices.
 ## 🌐 Live Demo

 https://ricordella.tononjacopo.com/